 From Idea to Keynote: Designing for Attention and Value

-I had planned to record this reflection in Budapest, in the hum of the conference hall — that strange mixture of anticipation, nerves, and collective attention.
+I had planned to record this reflection in Budapest, in the hum of the conference hall — that strange mixture of anticipation, nerves, free cake and collective attention.

 Instead, I found myself doing what I often do: waiting for quiet, waiting for privacy, waiting for the perfect moment.